Nick Broadhurst is an architect.

 He began writing his books in 1989.
-Many of the stories were compiled while computers were booted by 5 1/2″ and then 3 3/4″ floppy disks.
+Then these were were compiled digitally while computers were booted by 5 1/2″, and then 3 3/4″, floppy disks.

-The very first stories were first hand written, in Australia, until he could afford an Amstrad computer with an above floppy drive.
+The very first stories were hand written, in Australia, until he could afford a new Amstrad computer (1512SD-MCbx) with a 5 1/2″ floppy drive.
 In those early days each floppy disk could store about twenty pages of text data.
 No more.

 Nick began working in Japan in 1992 and continued building the stories until self-publishing came about many years later, and the internet became his launching pad.

 Nick has lived and worked in Australia, Japan, USA and many other countries.
 He has lived and worked and traveled in dozens of countries around the world.

 Nick wrote the Sequetus Series as a passion, starting in earnest while managing construction projects in Australia.
 He wondered why there was war, hate, conflict, people being slaughtered, and did UFO’s exist?
 And what about the dozen theories of our planetary history that seemed to be getting questioned.
 He could see a pattern and so decided in 1989 to start writing a fictional account of what he had learned, and that was how it started, in 1989.